MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/binding/objective-c-libraries.md

 ### Surfacing strong types for weak NSDictionary parameters

-In many places in the Objective-C API, parameters are passed as weakly typed `NSDictionary` APIs with specific keys and values, but these are error prone (you can pass invalid keys, and get no warnings; you can pass invalid values, and get no warnings) and frustrating to use as they require multiple trips to the documentation to lookup the possible key names and values.
+In many places in the Objective-C API, parameters are passed as weakly-typed `NSDictionary` APIs with specific keys and values, but these are error prone (you can pass invalid keys, and get no warnings; you can pass invalid values, and get no warnings) and frustrating to use as they require multiple trips to the documentation to lookup the possible key names and values.

-The solution is to provide a strongly typed version that provides the strongly typed version of the API and behind the scenes maps the various underlying keys and values.
+The solution is to provide a strongly-typed version that provides the strongly-typed version of the API and behind the scenes maps the various underlying keys and values.

-So for example, if the Objective-C API accepted an `NSDictionary` and it is documented as taking the key "XyzVolumeKey" which takes an `NSNumber` with a volume value from 0.0 to 1.0 and a "XyzCaptionKey" that takes a string, you would want your users to have a nice API that looks like this:
+So for example, if the Objective-C API accepted an `NSDictionary` and it is documented as taking the key `XyzVolumeKey` which takes an `NSNumber` with a volume value from 0.0 to 1.0 and a `XyzCaptionKey` that takes a string, you would want your users to have a nice API that looks like this:

 ```csharp